kovacshuni/koauth/README.md

 This library aids calculations according to the [OAuth 1.0a](http://oauth.net/core/1.0a/) specifications for both HTTP server and client.

-* Provider library: Verifying and responding to HTTP requests according to OAuth 1.0a specifications.
+* Provider library: Verifying and responding to HTTP requests according to specifications.
 * Consumer library: Complementing HTTP requests to be sent with OAuth parameters.

 ## Quick how to